An Information-Theoretic Approach for Detecting Edits in AI-Generated Text: Empirical Results

 \section{Empirical Results}

+We conducted extensive simulations using publicly available datasets and new datasets that we created.
+The new datasets and the code for obtaining all the results are available in the link at the end of this paper.

-In this section, we report on the results of testing our method on real data.
-We tried several publicly available LMs for $\Plm$ in Algorithm~\ref{alg:1}, including GPT2 (124M and 1.5B) \cite{radford2019language}, Falcon (7B parameters) \cite{falcon40b}, Llama (13B parameters) \cite{touvron2023llama}.
-We only report on results with the 1.5B parameter version of GPT2 denoted \LMmodelname since this model attained the largest area under the ROC curve in the binary detection problem of individual sentences for all datasets we considered.
+We tried several publicly available LMs for the detection model $\Plm$ in Algorithm~\ref{alg:1}, including GPT2 1.5B parameters \citep{radford2019language}, Falcon 7B parameters \citep{falcon40b}, Llama 7B parameters \citep{touvron2023llama}, and Phi2 2.7B parameters \citep{javaheripi2023phi}.
+We only report on results with GPT2 1.5B parameters (aka.
+GPT2xl) and Phi2 since these models attained the highest area under the ROC curve in the binary detection problem of individual sentences for all datasets we considered.
+We discuss in Section~\ref{sec:challenges} the open challenge of selecting or crafting $\Plm$ with optimal detection properties.